netenglabs/bgperf2/README.md

-bgperf
+bgperf2
 ========

-bgperf is a performance measurement tool for BGP implementation.
+bgperf2 is a performance measurement tool for BGP implementation.
+This was forked from https://github.com/osrg/bgperf and has been changed significantly.

 * [How to install](#how_to_install)
 * [How to use](#how_to_use)